 Upper Blepharoplasty Surgery

 When you look in the mirror, do your eyelids appear hooded?
 Do your eyelids feel heavy, or are they interfering with your vision?
 If so, you may have a condition called eyelid droop.
 It affects people of all ages.
 Genetics and environmental conditions, like overexposure to UV rays, can all contribute to the condition, and both your upper and lower lids can be affected.
 Thankfully, the condition can be surgically corrected by a procedure known as upper blepharoplasty surgery.
-Our Elmquist Eye Group surgeon, Dr. Eccles-Brown, is one of the best at diagnosing this condition and performing the corrective surgery.
+Our Elmquist Eye Group surgeon, Dr. Rodriguez, is one of the best at diagnosing this condition and performing the corrective surgery.

 What is Blepharoplasty?